lorenzosabugjr/SAGE/docs/quickstart.md

 SAGE behaves like a standard callable, making it compatible with `scipy.optimize.minimize`.
 Since SAGE may perform extra evaluations, keep your own evaluation budget if you need strict limits.
+SAGE returns a gradient vector for scalar objectives (the `jac` callable in `minimize`), not a full Jacobian for vector-valued objectives.

 If you want SAGE to reuse *all* evaluations (including line search steps), share a `HistoryBuffer` between the objective and the estimator.